MattDoesAThing/yuzu-wiki/Home.md

 * __Linux__: [Linux Build](https://github.com/yuzu-emu/yuzu/wiki/Building-For-Linux)
 * __macOS__: [macOS Build](https://github.com/yuzu-emu/yuzu/wiki/Building-for-macOS)

+Download Yuzu

+The nightly build of Citra contains already reviewed and tested features.
+If you require support with the installation or use of Yuzu, or you want to report bugs you should use this version.
+This version is still in development, so expect crashes and bugs.

+The Canary build of Yuzu is the same as our nightly builds, with additional features that are still waiting on review before making it into the official Yuzu builds.
+We will not provide support for issues found only in this version.
+If you believe you’ve found a bug, please retest on our nightly builds.
+This version is still in development, so expect crashes and bugs.
+The Yuzu updater provides a easy interface to install, update and manage Yuzu.
+Unless you know what you are doing, this is likely what you are looking for.
+Yuzu currently does not support Android or iOS, only desktop x64 systems.

+                                    Autodetected platform: Windows

 ### Support
 We happily accept monetary donations or donated games and hardware.
 Please see our [donations page](https://yuzu-emu.org/donate/) for more information on how you can contribute to yuzu.
 Any donations received will go towards things like: